 - Mathematics Teacher at Emmaus High School (2002 - Present)

 In 2006 my wife, Sarah, and I rescued a rottweiler-shepherd mix, Baxter.
 And on June 29, 2009, we welcomed our first child, Ryan.
 Aside from spending time with my wife, son, and dog, I enjoy golfing.
 I used to be a runner (I ran track in college and still hold one high school record in the long jump and one collegiate record in the 4x200m relay), but I found that golf is more fun!
 I was a track and field coach for 8 years and the JV golf coach at Emmaus for 6 years before deciding to take some time away to embrace the world of parenthood.

-Some assorted favorites of mine include: the New England Patriots; the Penn State Nittany Lions; Arsenal FC; fantasy sports; watching NFL football, PTI, the Office, the Big Bang Theory, and CSI; golfing; playing poker; chess; Playstation 3 (online too); listening to my favorite songs on my iPod; and traveling.
+Some assorted favorites of mine include: the New England Patriots; the Penn State Nittany Lions; Arsenal FC; fantasy sports; watching NFL football, PTI, and the Big Bang Theory; golfing; playing poker; chess; Playstation 3 (online too); listening to my iPod; and traveling.
 Currently, I have set foot in 10 countries and 26 states with the goal of someday setting foot in all 50.
 Disney World is still my favorite destination!

 Be Respectful.
 Students' classroom behavior and comments should show respect for fellow students and teacher.
 (This means no inappropriate language.)